iamhimmat89/azure-databricks-pyspark/cosmos-db/README.md

 	![Cosmos DB](https://raw.githubusercontent.com/iamhimmat89/azure-databricks-pyspark/master/zimgs/cosmosdb.PNG)

-	-	Note: There are multiple ways to install azure-cosmosdb-spark jar on cluster.
-We can use any of the method to install jar.
+	-	Note: There are multiple ways to install azure-cosmosdb-spark jar on cluster. you can use any of the method to install jar.

 -	Reading from Cosmos DB